-You can flag certain glossary terms as forbidden, meaning ones not to be used for translations.
+Flagging certain glossary term translations as forbidden, by bulk-editing, typing in the flag, or by using $Tools \downarrow Mark$ as forbidden translation means they are not to be used.
 Use this to clarify translation when some words are ambiguous or could have unexpected meanings.